designondemand/shutdown-backup/README.md

 # shutdown-backup
 Systemd services to run a unison profile on shutdown.

-When correctly setup will run the selected unison profile when the computer is shutdown or restarted every Wednesday and Friday
+When correctly setup will run the selected unison profile whenever the computer is shutdown or restarted but only once a week.

 ## requirements
 - [systemd](http://www.freedesktop.org/wiki/Software/systemd/)